Press Release: L.A. Conservancy Announces 2018 Preservation Award Recipients

 Since 1982, the Los Angeles Conservancy has honored excellence in the field of historic preservation through its annual Preservation Awards.
 The awards are selected by an independent jury of experts in architecture, historic preservation, and community development.

 Award recipients range widely, from sensitive restoration, rehabilitation, and adaptive reuse projects, to groundbreaking advocacy and education efforts by individuals and groups.

 In addition to the project awards, the Conservancy bestows a special Chairman’s Award for exceptional contributions.
 Past recipients of this award include the J. Paul Getty Trust, Wilshire Boulevard Temple, and photographer Julius Shulman.

 About the Los Angeles Conservancy

 The Los Angeles Conservancy is a nonprofit membership organization that works through education and advocacy to recognize, preserve, and revitalize the historic architectural and cultural resources of Los Angeles County.
-What began as a volunteer group in 1978 now has more than 6,000 member households, the largest membership of any local preservation organization in the U.S.
+What began as a volunteer group in 1978 now has nearly 6,000 member households, the largest membership of any local preservation organization in the U.S.